2010

 *To modify a table in data.census.gov to a specific race, Hispanic origin, or tribal population, select the "Topic" tool at the top of the table.
 Next, select "Race and Ethnicity."
 From here the table can be modified by specific race, Hispanic origin, or tribal population.
-Once a specifc race, Hispanic origin, or tribal population is selected, close the "Topic" tool and the table will be modified.
-Similar steps can be followed to modify a table by ancestry.
+Once a specifc race, Hispanic origin, or tribal population is selected, close the "Topic" tool to view the modified table.
+Follow similar steps to modify a table by ancestry.
 Select the "Topic" tool and then select "Populations and People."
 Next, select "Ancestry" and from here a specific ancestry can be selected.
-Once an ancestry is selected, close the "Topic" tool and the table will be modified.
+Once an ancestry is selected, close the "Topic" tool to view the modified table.

-*To modify the geography of a table in data.census.gov, select the "Geographies" tool at the top of the table.
+*To modify the geography of a table in data.census.gov, select the "Geos" tool at the top of the table.
 From here the table can be modified by Region, State, County, and more.
-Once a geography is selected close the "Geographies" tool and the table will be modified.
+Once a geography is selected close the "Geos" tool to view the modified table.

 Browse the lists of available tables.
 A Census 2000 Summary File 4 (SF4) and American Indian Alaska Native Summary File (AIANSF) Equivalent Table is also shown where possible.